Hokome/rise-artifact/docs/Ideas.md

 - Shock (when close to another enemy, share the shock and deal damage, difficult to balance)
 - Burn (lose burn every tick, if burn is applied deal damage equal to previous burn)
 - Poison (lose poison every tick, deal damage equal to poison)

+## Expertise ideas

+- Draw 1 more card per turn
+- Gain x more energy per turn
+- On your first turn draw x more cards
+- On your first turn gain x more power
+- When phantom building is destroyed, gain power
+- Choose a card.
+This card is guaranteed to be in your hand on the first turn
+- Remove 1 card from your deck
+- Expertise that enables extra content
+- Draw x more cards, gain x less power each round
+- Gain x more power, draw x less cards each round

 ## Hazard ideas